vishalcloudyuga/dcos-docs/1.8/administration/overlay-networks/index.md

 **Note:** Your network must adhere to the [DC/OS system requirements](https://dcos.io/docs/1.8/administration/installing/custom/system-requirements/) to use DC/OS overlay networks.

-# Navstar DNS
+# Virtual Network Service DNS

-Navstar maps IPs to names on your overlay network.
+The [Virtual Network Service](/docs/1.8/overview/components/) maps IPs to names on your overlay network.
 During DNS lookup for a task’s IP, there are situations when it is unknown to the DNS server if the IP address stored in NetworkInfo is accessible or not.
-Three entries in Navstar DNS help to remedy this situation:
+You can use these entries in Virtual Network Service DNS to find your task IP:

-* **taskname.marathon.agentip.dcos: agentip**: Provides the agent IP address.
-* **taskname.marathon.containerip.dcos: containerip**: Provides the container IP address.
+* **Container IP:** Provides the container IP address: `<taskname>.<task-location>.<containerip>.dcos`
-* **taskname.marathon.autoip.dcos: autoip**: Provides a best guess of a task's IP address.
+* **Auto IP:** Provides a best guess of a task's IP address: `<taskname>.<task-location>.<autoip>.dcos`.
+This is used during migrations to overlay.

 # Limitations
 * The DC/OS overlay network does not allow services to reserve IP addresses that result in ephemeral addresses for containers across multiple incarnations on the overlay network.
 This restriction ensures that a given client connects to the correct service.